Need a new PWC fish finder to supercharge your next fishing expedition? We recommend some of the best models currently available.

 Ease of use

-This is one of the most important factors in choosing a GPS system.
-Some systems are overly complicated and difficult to use which makes renders them pretty ineffective to all but the most dedicated of users.
+This is one of the most important factors in choosing a fishfinder system.
+Some systems are overly complicated and difficult to use which renders them pretty ineffective to all but the most dedicated of users.

 A good interface includes a large, well-defined screen and a menu navigation system that is intuitive and clear.
 A button system or touchscreen that is responsive and straightforward is a must too.